brufalo/brufalo.github.io/index.md

 Hello!
 I am a PhD Candidate in Economics at the University of Groningen.

-My research is focused (broadly) on political and development economics, using historical data to ask (hopefully) interesting questions.
+My research is focused (broadly) on political and development economics from a historical perspective.

 ## Working papers
 "Resisting reform in the public sector: theory and historical evidence from the UK"